jbcodeforce/tvpt-docs/docs/technology/kafka-overview/index.md

 Consumers and producers should better run on separate servers than the brokers nodes.
 Running in parallel, also means the order of event arrivals will be lost.
 Most of the time, consumers are processing events from a unique partition and Kafka record to partition assignment will guarantee that records with the same key hashcode will be in the same partition.
 So orders are preserved within a partition.
 But if consumer needs to read from multiple partitions then if ordered records is needed, the consumer needs to rebuild the order with some complex logic.

 For high availability assess any potential single point of failure, such as server, rack, network, power supply...
-We recommend reading [this event stream article](https://ibm.github.io/event-streams/installing/planning/) for planning your kafka on Kubernetes installation.
+We recommend reading [this event stream article](https://ibm.github.io/event-streams/installing/planning/) for planning your Kafka on Kubernetes installation.

 For the consumers code update, the recreation of the consumer instance within the consumer group will trigger the partition rebalancing.
 This includes all the state of the aggregated data calculations that were persisted on disk.
 Until this process is finished real-time events are not processed.
 It is possible to limit this impact by setting the `group.initial.rebalance.delay.ms` to delay the rebalancing process one one instance of the consumer dies.
 Nevertheless the rebalancing will still occur when the updated consumer will rejoin the consumer group.
 When consumers are stream processing using Kafka streams, it is important to note that during the rollover the downstream processing will see a lag in event arrival: the time for the consumer to reread from the last committed offset.
 So if end to end timing is becoming important, we need to setup a standby consumer cluster (cluster B).
 This consumer group has different name, but does the same processing logic, and is consuming the same events from the same topic as the active consumer group cluster (cluster A).
 The difference is that they do not send events to the downstream topic until they are set up active.
 So to process the release cluster B is set active while cluster A is set inactive.
 The downstream will not be that much impacted.
 Finally to be exhaustive, the control of the segment size for the change log topic, may be considered to avoid having the stream processing doing a lot of computation to reload its state when it restarts.